evanx/cryptoserver/README.md

 ```

-Incidently, if in a production environment, then we validate the secret "complexity," when custodians submit secrets for key generation.
+Incidently, it we configure for a production environment, then we validate the secret "complexity," when custodians submit secrets for key generation.
 It should contain digits, uppercase, lowercase and punctuation, and be at least 12 characters long.

 ```shell
 $ echo bbbbbb | curl -s -k -d @- https://localhost:8443/secret/testdek \